Upload images

 A collapsed sea cave which forms a "pot" some 98 ft deep, with cliffs that provide nesting sites for seabirds.

-The cliffs at the Bullers provide a nesting site in spring for colonies of seabirds, including Kittiwake, Atlantic Puffin, Northern Fulmar, European Shag, Razorbill and Common Guillemot along with Herring Gull and Great Black-backed Gull.
+The cliffs at the Bullers provide a nesting site in spring for colonies of seabirds, including Kittiwake, Atlantic Puffin, Northern Fulmar, European Shag, Razorbill and Common Guillemot along with European Herring Gull and Great Black-backed Gull.
 Common Eider may also be seen here, and Northern Gannet are frequently seen passing en route to their colonies north at Troup Head and south at Bass Rock.
 Grey seals may be seen in the bay, and dolphins are often seen passing by offshore.

 The area is a popular sightseeing spot, with a car park but no tourist facilities.
 Access is via the A975 road, which is served by a regular bus service between Peterhead and Aberdeen.
 The Bullers of Buchan lie on the Buchan coastal footpath, leading south to Slains Castle, Cruden Bay and Whinnyfold, and north to the Longhaven wildlife reserve.

-Your feedback will be sent to the author of this area and the editors of Birdingplaces.
-They will use your feedback to improve the quality of the information.
-Do you want to post a visible comment?
-Then please click away this box and use the 'Comment' button at the bottom of this birdingplace.
+Your feedback will be sent to the author of this area and the editorial team of Birdingplaces.
+They will use your feedback to improve the quality of the info.
+(Do you want to post a comment that is visible on the bottom of a birdingplace?
+Then please click away this box and use the button 'Post Comment, Tip or Bird Sighting')

-Help to improve the information in the text of this birdingplace.
+Please provide suggestions for improvements or additions to the text of this birdingplace.

 Click on the little bird icon () to insert bird names in your own language.
 The birdnames will automatically be translated for other users!